cernyfili/FAV_UPS_semestralka_ZS_23_24/GameServer/docs/server_stavy.md

   `CommandID: 4, Params: []`

   - **Response**
-    - ResponseServerSuccess AND [To All]ServerUpdateStartGame
+    - ResponseServerSuccess AND [To All]ServerUpdateStartGame, ServerUpdateGameData
     - ResponseServerError
 - **ClientRollDice**
   `CommandID: 5, Params: []`